 Any company over about 10 employees should have ongoing monthly or quarterly education goals for managers, or ideally all employees.
 This allows people to grow with the company, creates loyalty and is a big win-win.
 This does not have to be expensive.
 I generally recommend about 2% to 3% of management salaries for an MD program.
 This can pay an RPI that is 10 to 100X.

 Some MD can be just reading assignments.
-The key knows the best books for a given employee at that time.
+The key is knowing the best books for a given employee at that time.
 The desire to learn and grow is also the test of an employee's ability to move up in the organization.
 Those unwilling to invest time in themselves are not very likely to be go getters that you can promote rapid.
 So, assignments should be on their own time when the company pays for the books or other material, ideally.
 Of course, some can be during work hours too.

 Today, most training can be on-demand video, but there should be a variety and mix of learning modalities.
 People have preferred methods, and even generational differences in how they like to learn have been well documented.
 Managers should likely attend one larger industry seminar per year, read books, watch videos on the art of management and more.
 This grows their industry view and knowledge.
 And is a break from the grind that is appreciated.
 They should bring back a report on what they learn and saw, too.